Can You Charge an EV From a NEMA 14-30 Dryer Outlet in Canada?

 • the EV charger can limit current to the correct level

-• a licensed electrician confirms the setup is suitable
+• a licensed electrician confirms the setup is suitable when there is any uncertainty

 For many drivers, 24A Level 2 charging can recover normal daily driving overnight.